pfdubois/BridgeBidding/source/Advanced2N.rst

 for the situation.

-This sequence is in the same spirit as transferring to a major over 1N and then bidding it at the four level -- the idea being that since you could have done a Texas transfer, going "slow" is a mild slam try.
+This sequence is in the same spirit as transferring to a major over 1N and then bidding it at the four level--- the idea being that since you could have done a Texas transfer, going "slow" is a mild slam try.

 A Major And A Minor